makielskis/botscript/README.md

 ---------------

   - Create and goto build folder `mkdir build && cd build`
-  - Edit cmake boost path and python include path.
+  - Edit cmake boost path and python include path (line 4 and 5).
+  (- If you want to get an executable file uncomment all 'botscript' lines.)
   - Create makefile from cmake file: cmake ../src
   - Make: `make`
   - Rename library: `mv libpybotscript.so pybotscript.so`